SHIVAM-KUMAR-59/sooth-mind/README.md

 ---

 ## 🧑‍💻 **8.
 User Profile and Settings**
 - ⬜ Create a profile page where users can update their details.
-- ⬜ Add theme preferences and mood notification options.

----

-## 🏎️ **9.
-Testing and Optimization**
-- ⬜ Test all API routes and frontend pages for functionality.
-- ⬜ Optimize the app for speed and responsiveness.

----

-## 🚀 **10.
-Deployment**
-- ⬜ Deploy the project using Vercel.
-- ⬜ Configure environment variables for the production environment.

 ---